fmerg/pymerkle/docs/api.rst

    >>> verify_inclusion(base, target, proof)

-This checks that the path of hashes is indeed based on the requested hash and that it resolves to the acclaimed state.
-Trying to verify against a forged base would fail:
+This checks that the path of hashes is indeed based on the acclaimed hash and that it resolves to the acclaimed state.
+Trying to verify against a forged base base or state would raise an error:

 .. code-block:: python